codemancers/rbkit/docs/protocol.md

-# PROTOCOL v1.0
+# Rbkit Message Protocol v1.0

 This is the documentation for the protocol that's used when Rbkit server and client communicate with each other.
 A client can work with a server as long as they both speak the same protocol version.
+Find out the protocol version used by finding the value of the constant `Rbkit::PROTOCOL_VERSION`.

 Refer [issue #11](https://github.com/code-mancers/rbkit/issues/11) for some history.